This page presents additional information about the Vital Syllabus project, in the form of answers to “frequently asked questions”.

 There is no expectation that these initial examples will all remain in place as the project develops.
 Each resource added onto these pages will be more carefully validated in due course.

-7: Evolving the syllabus
+7: Evolving the Syllabus structure

 Q: How fixed is the classification of Vital Syllabus into 24 areas and the specified sub-areas?